web-platform-tests/wpt/annotation-model/CONTRIBUTING.md

 be checked on many different test cases (e.g., that there is an @context in the supplied annotation).

+NOTE: The title property of an assertionObject can contain markdown.
+This can help improve readability of the rendered assertions and debugging output.

 NOTE: The content property does not yet have a defined use.
 One potential use would be to act as a pointer to a URI that can supply annotations from an implementation.
 In that case the URI would take a parameter with the test name as a way of telling